Preventive Blindness

 Camps

-Our camps are conducted across Chennai, Chengalpattu, Kanchipuram, Thiruvallur, Vellore, Ranipet, Tiruppattur, Tiruvannamalai, Tirunelveli, and Tenkasi Districts of Tamil Nadu in association with various other like-minded organizations.
+Our camps are conducted across Chennai, Chengalpattu, Kanchipuram, Tiruvallur, Vellore, Ranipet, Tirupathur, Tiruvannamalai, Tirunelveli, Tuticorin and Tenkasi Districts of Tamil Nadu and Chittoor District in Andhra Pradesh in association with various other like-minded organizations.

 Patient Screening

 At camp sites, we diagnose people for any issues related to their Eyes.
-Those who are advised for Eye Surgery in camps are shifted to our ERC Ward at Chennai (Greams Road).
+Those who are advised for Eye Surgery in camps are shifted to our ERCF Ward at Chennai (Greams Road).

 Patient Lodging

-Patients are brought to ERC Ward through our vehicles (a minibus).
+Patients are brought to ERCF Ward through our vehicles (a minibus).
 We provide them with accommodation for 3-5 days, food, and other basic requirements.
-The ERC ward has separate sections for men and women, and a total of 100 patients can be accommodated at any given time.
+The ERCF ward has separate sections for men and women, and a total of 100 patients can be accommodated at any given time.

 Pre OP & Post OP